-Please note this announcement refers to Unified Messaging which is the processing of voicemails and Teams Auto Attendants in Exchange Online.
+Please note this announcement refers to Unified Messaging which is the processing of voicemails and Microsoft Teams Auto attendants in Exchange Online.
 Storage of voicemails will continue to be supported in Exchange Online and Exchange on-premises Servers.

 Microsoft Announcement about Exchange UM Retire